BinaryMuse/chrome-fast-tab-switcher/README.md

 Usage
 -----

-The default keyboard shortcut is `Alt+Shift+T` (`Opt+Shift+T` on OS X).
+The default keyboard shortcut is `Alt+Shift+M` (`Opt+Shift+M` on OS X).
 You can, and may need to, adjust your keyboard shortcuts via the link at the very bottom of your Chrome extensions page at `chrome://extensions`.

 Installing from Source
 ----------------------